Kenning

 and from_argparse

-methods.
-The first one creates an argument parser and a group of
+The former creates an argument parser and a group of arguments specific to the base class.

-of the class based on the arguments from argument parser.
+The latter creates an object of the class based on the arguments from argument parser.

 Inheriting classes can modify form_argparse